maziokey/maziokey.github.io/about.md

 title: About
 ---

-Give people something to read and get to know you.
-Here's my attempt: this is [Mu-An](http://muan.co), a designer developer who lives in London at the moment.

-Tweet at [@muanchiou](http://twitter.com/muanchiou), read my code on [GitHub](http://github.com/muan), see my designs on [Dribbble](http://dribbble.com/muan), find my CV on [LinkedIn](http://uk.linkedin.com/in/muanchiou).

-This theme is made by me.
+An IT support specialist venturing into the vast world of web development.
+This blog will serve as a starting point as soon as I can wrap my head around this scribble theme I forked from [Mu-An](http://muan.co).
+I hope to share all my rookie experiences and eventually start to impact some knowledge to those who need them.

+I already have a [wordpress](http://maxichimaximind.wordpress.com) and [Tumblr](http://maxichimaxi.tumblr.com) blog out there, but with this blog I get to use Github, thereby simultaneously learning how to use Github.

+Tweet me [@okeymaxi](http://twitter.com/okeymaxi) and read my Forked codes on [GitHub](http://github.com/maziokey).

 You have a nice day. ♥